cblevins/f20-cw-rec/_pages/assignments.md

 ### Peer Review: Podcast #1 (5%)

-Each student will provide feedback for TWO other podcasts from the rest of the class using [the same rubric]({{site.baseurl}}/downloads/podcast-rubric.docx) that I use.
+Each student will provide feedback for TWO other podcasts from the rest of the class using [the same rubric]({{site.baseurl}}/downloads/podcast-rubric-blank.docx) that I use.
 I will be assigning podcasts to each student to review.
 Submit this feedback by sending a DM (direct message) via Slack to the two podcast creators + Professor Blevins.
+See class email for more specific instructions.

 *Due Sunday, September 13th by 11:59PM*